matheuslins/instacartcrawl/README.md

 2 - Login using 2captcha service
-3 - Create a task to extract the products asynchronously 4 - Save the result in the "instacart_items.json" file
+3 - Create a task to extract the products asynchronously 4 - Save the result in the "instacart_items.json" file 5 - Save all products on ElasticSearch (if the flag SAVE_DB_ITEM is True)

 ```

 ## Tools used